sodelalbert/Withings2Garmin/README.md

 Token :
 ```

 Copy token from web page and copy into terminal and press Enter.
-Terminal output should look like this
+Output should look like this
 ```
 ❯ ./sync.py
 Can't read config file config/withings_user.json